 If you live outside California and do not have qualifying Alternative Evidence to submit, please email us by submitting the Contact Form requesting off-campus assessment exam proctoring services.

 Step 3: Student Advisement Including a First Semester Plan - helps students determine a potential major, an educational goal, and prepares their First Semester Plan using My Academic Plan (MAP).
 The Advisement and Educational Plan can be completed in MySite after Math and English placement is obtained from one of the methods listed above or in person during a Group Advisement session.
-Group Advisement schedules will be posted on the Matriculation website starting May 2018.
+Group Advisement schedules are posted on the Matriculation website.

 Please note: The Advisement/Ed Plan must be completed after you have received Math and English placement from step 2 above.